 If you’re shopping for a lightweight mouse or a wrist rest, you’re unfortunately in the wrong review.
 Why?
 This is a mousepad review, so unless you don’t know what a mousepad is, please keep reading.

-The Vespula is a pretty decent mousepad, one that hasn’t changed over the past few years.
-I did a major roundup a few years back and still have the original, so you can see what the differences are between the original and ME3 version.
+The Vespula is a decent mousepad that hasn’t changed over the past few years.
+I did a major roundup a few years back and still have the original, so you can see what the differences are between the original and ME3 versions.
 Suffice it to say, the latter is way cooler.
 And speaking about cooler, check out some of the best gaming mice you can buy today.

 P.S. – the Mass Effect 3 weapons add-on is a joke.
 As much as I wish they gave some really good weapons, they didn’t.

 Related: Also, check out our SteelSeries Sensei Fnatic Edition Pro Grade Laser Mouse review.

 Bottom Line: A strong mousepad made for non-moving wrists and Mass Effect fans alike